-Since more than 1800 municipal governments administer the LTCI the premium level also system, varies from municipality municipality.
+Since more than 1800 municipal governments administer the LTCI system, the premium level also varies from municipality to municipality.
 The average monthly premium is approximately 5000 yen and ranges from 3000 to 8000 yen.
-In each municipality, the premium is scaled to the beneficiaries' income with 3 times difference between the and the highest income bracket.
+In each municipality, the premium is scaled to the beneficiaries' income with 3 times difference between the lowest and the highest income bracket.

-Expenditures of LTCI has grown considerably since its inception in 2000: from 3.6 trillion yen to 9.4 trillion yen in FY2013.
+Expenditures of LTCI have grown considerably since its inception in 2000: from 3.6 trillion yen to 10 trillion yen in FY2014.